open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

 ### How does this work?

 The project is still in early stages.
-We have an [Android app](https://play.google.com/store/apps/details?id=org.openorphanage.m1aleluya2) that we are hoping to make it easier for on-site people at the orphanage to keep the children on site updated and able to communicate with sponsors.
+We have are working on an [Android app](https://play.google.com/store/apps/details?id=org.openorphanage.m1aleluya2) that we are hoping to make it easier for on-site people at the orphanage to keep the children on site updated and able to communicate with sponsors.
 Right now it allows the creation of children, their listing on a page, and some routing for sponsors to sign up to the site.
 It can email the website owners about which child a sponsor is interested in, as well as signing up sponsors as stripe customers to register for monthly sponsorships.
 Currently, no payments are taken on site but we hope to incorporate this in our next release.

 The basic flow after installing is.
-1. Create the children through the [Android app](https://play.google.com/store/apps/details?id=org.openorphanage.m1aleluya2), fill the fields you can, there is a nickname field so real names are not necessarily displayed publically.
-The picture must have finished uploading before you save the child at this point.
+1. Create the children through the administrator, or soon via the [Android app](https://play.google.com/store/apps/details?id=org.openorphanage.m1aleluya2) (it still has some work to go).
+Fill the fields you can, please use the format mentioned for dates for now, you can use an estimated date for Birthday if needed.
+There is a nickname field so real names are not necessarily displayed publically.
+In the android app, the picture must have finished uploading before you save the child at this point.
 2. Use either the Guten block, or the [oo_aleluya/] shortcode to insert the list of children on a page or post.
 3. When a sponsor sees the children, he can click on 'sponsor this child'.
 4. Depending on if Stripe is enabled, and public registrations are allowed,